phylum-dev/documentation/docs/knowledge_base/policy_development.md

 ```

 This test requires `constants.json` from the Phylum SDK.
-The test can be executed against the Phylum `default.rego` policy using ` test constants.json default.rego example_test.rego`.
+The test can be executed against the Phylum `default.rego` policy using `opa test constants.json default.rego example_test.rego`.

 ## Evaluating policies using the Phylum API